 Last fall, a vermicomposter from Louisiana was trying to get me to introduce castings and worms to our customers who grow wheatgrass.
 He sent me samples to try and told me to use 20 percent worm castings mixed in with my growing soil, which I did.
 [I was amazed to find that I got about 20 to 25 percent more grass from the same tray.]
 I was growing barley and had been getting 36 ounces of grass per flat.
 After using the worm castings, I harvested 44 ounces of grass and the same amount of soil, sprinkled with azomite, and 3 cups barley seed).
 Actually, I did this same experiment about 3 times and got the same result each time.
 We are excited to finally be able to introduce these products to our website.

-Scientists are now measuring the value of a soil by the amount of enzymes it contains.
+Scientists are now measuring the value of a soil by the amounts of enzymes it contains.
 These enzyme values have a direct relationship to the quality of our nutrition and health.
 It is known that the operation of microorganisms in the soil is very important to the growth of plants.
 The world is commencing to awaken to the importance of enzymes in the life of the soil, that is to say, the biological activity of the soil.
 A plant, like an animal, needs enzymes to prosper.

 In connection with the enrichment of the soil, the enzyme contributions of earthworms should not be ignored.
 Charles Darwin realized the part worms have played in building soil and wrote a treatise on the subject.
-In the act of burrowing through the earth, worms engulf the soil, and extract usable materials as food.
+In the act of burrowing through the earth, worms engulf the soil and extract usable materials as food.
 After passing through the length of the worm, the remainder is expelled in the form of casts which contain a valuable contribution of worm enzyme excretions.
 The earthworms, like all other animals, continually take in enzymes and eliminate them in their excretions, giving the soil an endowment of free enzymes.
 Soil rich in worm casts is sought after by some horticulturists for the cultivation of favored plants.
 It makes high-grade plant food.

 Worms not only add enzymes to the soil but also loosen it, permitting water and air deeper access.